raspberrypi/raspiraw/README.md

 They allow to do a video capture with frame delay and frame skip analysis with just a single command.
 And to repeat the command if you do not like the analysis.

-There are 7 tools for capturing.
+There are several tools for capturing.
 [640x128_s](tools/640x128_s) creates 640x128 frames while only capturing 64 lines.
 Stretching is needed in post processing.
 [640x128](tools/640x128) captures 640x128 frames as well, but all 128 lines.
 There is a minor difference in viewing the frames, and a bigger difference in capturing framerate that can be achieved.
-Stretched 640x128 frames can be captured at 665(502) fps on Pi 2B/3B(Pi Zero[W]), whereas full capturing of 128 lines allows for 350fps.
+Stretched 640x128 frames can be captured at 665(502) fps on Pi 2B/3B(Pi Zero[W]), whereas full capturing of 128 lines allows for 350fps (only).

 This table gives modes and framerates possible with raspiraw.